Tigist Shibabaw

-Tigist Shibabaw (1980 –January 2008) was an Ethiopian singer and one of the original members of the Harlem-based hip hop fusion band Bole2Harlem.
+Tigist Shibabaw (1980 – January 2008) was an Ethiopian singer and one of the original members of the Harlem-based hip hop fusion band Bole2Harlem.
 She was born in Chagni, Ethiopia, like her sister, the singer Gigi.

 Early life

 Tigist was born and raised in Chagni, a small town in northwestern Ethiopia.
 She was one of ten siblings, born into a family of coffee farmers who relied on the local river for their harvest.
-According to her sister Gigi, their household was always filled with entertainment, and the children of the house were often recruited to entertain guests.

 Career

-Tigist immigrated to the United States in 2000 to pursue a career in music, joining her older sister Gigi, who was already a globally acclaimed musician in her own right.
+Tigist immigrated to the United States in 2000 to pursue a career in music, joining her older sister Gigi, who was already a musician.
 Their father had initially forbidden Gigi from becoming an entertainer.

 Tigist performed with her sister Gigi on Gigi's debut album; she then became a lead vocalist for Bole2Harlem.
 The group's co-founder and producer David Schommer described her voice and singing as "a vital part of Bole2Harlem's sound."

 Death

 Tigist died at the age of twenty-eight in Bahar Dar, Ethiopia, where she is said to have traveled on a pilgrimage shortly after she finished recording with Bole2Harlem circa January 2008.
-Details regarding the circumstances surrounding her death never emerged, including the exact date of her death; fans mourned her passing when they learned the news.
-She was buried among family in Chagni, the town where she was born.
+Details regarding the circumstances surrounding her death never emerged, including the exact date of her death; She was buried among family in Chagni, the town where she was born.